theodoreOnzGit/spiceSharpFluidFlowSolver/tests/pipesAndValves/README.md

 I use the [churchill correlation](https://neutrium.net/fluid-flow/pressure-loss-in-pipe/) as the basis because it is not piecewise like the other correlations.

+To test for validity within the laminar flow regime
-However, i do use the laminar flow equation for friction factor 16/Re to test for the validity in laminar flow region.
+, i do use the laminar flow equation for friction factor 16/Re.
 ```csharp

 [Theory]